 The next day the contaminated dirty diesel fuel was pumped out of our tanks, and fresh diesel was installed.
 I learned two important lessons from this incident: 1) never go out on the boat with dirty fuel filters, and 2) don’t go out if the marinas nearby are not open.

-A third and more complex fuel issue was discovered: not all the fuel that went through the engine was burnt up, and unfortunately that unused fuel went straight back to the starboard tank.
+For those that travel along the great loop (“loopers” as they are known) yacht maintenance is an ongoing saga that will inevitably present challenges along your cruising adventures.
+For us, a third and more complex fuel issue was soon discovered on our initial trip: not all the fuel that went through the engine was burnt up, and unfortunately, that unused fuel went straight back to the starboard tank.
 If the valves are improperly open (which they were), the unused fuel inadvertently got mixed with the fresh fuel from both tanks and contaminated the main fuel source.

-After fixing all of these issues, our cruiser went the rest of the initial trip – all the way up to a Detroit Marina.
+After fixing all of these issues, our cruiser went the rest of the cruising adventure without incident – all the way up to a Detroit Marina.
 There we were supposed to get everything else we’d found on the first journey fixed up.
-We left the boat for a month and eventually returned in May to discover the service department at the marina had diagnosed a new drive shaft was required.
+We left the boat for a month and eventually returned in May to discover the service department at the marina had diagnosed a new driveshaft was required.
 Needless to say, this had to be custom-fabricated and installed, so we had to delay our planned trip.

-We hit the bridge and dragged our mast down 6 inches or so, to the port side.
-The mast light was smashed and we sustained additional minor damage.
-We did what we could to put the mast backup, eventually reaching the Mississippi River mid-day.
-Then we decided to go into harbor at St. Genevieve which had lots of water, where we tied up for the night and enjoyed a dockside dinner, then walked to town.
+After that ordeal, we decided to go into the harbor at St. Genevieve which had lots of water, where we tied up for the night and enjoyed a dockside dinner, then walked to town.

 The next morning, we left early and had planned to stop at a harbor of sorts – at the Ohio River junction.
 When we arrived, I didn’t like the look of the harbor.
 The air-conditioning was not working and a captain friend (who was along with us for a stint), suggested we head upstream to Paducah and dock there.